How To Choose The Best Off Grid Freezer

 I suggest that for most folks, a conventional chest freezer is the best balance of cost and efficiency (as opposed to an expensive DC model or an upright freezer).
 Don't focus on the specific models I mentioned as manufacturers are constantly changing their models, but use the same method for finding the best model for you.

 After having used our freezer for a year, my only regret is that we didn't get one that is a little larger and that we didn't get it sooner!
-It really has not put much additional burden on our power system and it is SO nice to have the convenience of a freezer.
+It has placed very little additional burden on our power system, and it's SO nice to have the convenience of a freezer.
 And in the winter months (when solar power is at a premium in our area), the freezer uses very little power.

 So all in all, we are very happy with our purchase!